TP-AdnanKhan/dsa-leetcode-java/01_Arrays/27_Remove_Element/README.md

 ### 💡 Idea

-Scan the array and keep only elements that are not equal to the given value by shifting valid elements into a new position.
+Filter out all occurrences of the given value into a temporary array, then overwrite the original array with the remaining elements.

 ---

 ### 🧠 Approach

-* Traverse the array using pointers
+* Traverse the input array
-* Check each element against the target value
+* Check each element against `val`
-* If element is not equal, copy it forward into result position
+* If not equal, store it in a new array `nums1`
-* Skip elements equal to the given value
-* Return the count of valid elements
+* Keep track of valid count `k`
+* Copy filtered elements back into original array
+* Return `k` as new length

 ---

 ### ⏱ Complexity

 * **Time:** O(n)
-* **Space:** O(1)
+* **Space:** O(n)

 ---

 ### 🧩 Pattern

-Two Pointers (In-place Filtering)
+Two Pointers